We value your privacy. We may collect personal information from you for business, marketing, and commercial purposes. Read more

 This form reports all taxable dividends and capital gains ($10 or more) distributed to you during the year.
 This includes distributions paid directly to you in cash, as well as any distributions reinvested to purchase additional shares.
 The information documented on this form is reported to the Internal Revenue Service (IRS) and should be used to assist you in completing your federal income tax return.
 The IRS doesn't require a Form 1099-DIV to be issued when the taxable income distributed to you is less than $10 (unless there was withholding); however, you must report all of your taxable income.

-Form 1099-DIV also reports tax-exempt income ($10 or more) and private activity bond interest distributed to you during the year for accounts invested in the Tax Advantaged Bond Fund (Retail Funds) or the Municipal Bond Fund (Associates' Funds).
+Form 1099-DIV also reports tax-exempt income ($10 or more) and private activity bond interest distributed to you during the year for accounts invested in the Municipal Bond Fund (Associates' Funds).
 This information was previously reported on Form 1099-INT.
 Tax-exempt income represents distributions generally exempt from federal income tax.
 You may need to report this amount for informational purposes only on your federal income tax return.
 You may also be required to report this information for state income tax purposes.